rajpatil07-git/user-service/README.md

 #Testing the Application

-1.Start MySQL and ensure database userdb exists.
+1. Start MySQL and ensure database userdb exists.
-2.Run the Spring Boot backend (http://localhost:8080).
+2. Run the Spring Boot backend (http://localhost:8080).
-3.Use tools like Postman or curl to interact with the endpoints:
+3. Use tools like Postman or curl to interact with the endpoints:
-4.Register a new user (default role = ROLE_USER)
+4. Register a new user (default role = ROLE_USER)
-5.Login with credentials to receive a JWT token.
+5. Login with credentials to receive a JWT token.
-6.Use the token for authorized requests to /api/users endpoints. i.Normal users can view their profile (/users/{id}) ii.Admin users can view all users (/users) or delete users.
+6. Use the token for authorized requests to /api/users endpoints.
+  i.
+Normal users can view their profile (/users/{id}) ii.
+Admin users can view all users (/users) or delete users.

 Author
 Raj Patil